$L^p$-spectral triples and $p$-quantum compact metric spaces: -Spectral Triples and -Quantum Compact Metric Spaces

 If $\op{mk}_D$ is an actual metric whose induced topology on $S(A)$ coincides with the weak-$*$ topology inherited from $A'$, then we say that the triple $(A, \Hi, D)$ is \textit{metric} and the space $S(A)$ is known as a \textit{quantum compact metric space}.
 This name is justified as $S(A)$ is the noncommutative analogue of the spectrum of $C(X)$ for a compact topological space $X$.

-Furthermore, observe that $\op{mk}_D$ still makes sense when $(A, L^p(\mu), D)$ is an $L^p$-spectral triple as in Definition \ref{LpST}.
+Note that the formula for $\op{mk}_D$ still makes sense when $(A, L^p(\mu), D)$ is an $L^p$-spectral triple as in Definition \ref{LpST}.
 In fact, in this case the formula for $\op{mk}_D$ in Equation \eqref{ExtPM} is still an extended pseudometric on $S(A)$ by the same proof used in \cite[Proposition 3]{Connes89}.
-Of course, in this case we will say that the $L^p$-spectral triple (as defined in Definition \ref{LpST}) is \textit{metric} when $\op{mk}_D$ is a $p$-quantum compact metric (as in Definition \ref{pQMetric}), that is when $\op{mk}_D$ gives rise to the weak-$*$ topology on $S(A)$.
-(Locally) compact quantum metric spaces associated to (compact) Banach spectral triples were considered in \cite[Section 5]{Arhancet-Kriegler-22}.
+Observe that we now have the following natural definition for $p$-quantum compact metric spaces: \begin{definition} Let $p \in [1, \infty)$.
+An $L^p$-spectral triple $(A, L^p(\mu), D)$, as in Definition \ref{LpST}, is said to be \textit{metric} when $\op{mk}_D$ gives rise to the weak-$*$ topology on $S(A)$.
+In such case we also say that $\op{mk}_D$ is a \textit{$p$-quantum compact metric}. \end{definition}

-In fact, Rieffel gives in \cite[Theorem 1.8]{R98} necessary and sufficient conditions to define a metric on a set $S \subseteq B'$, where $B$ is simply a normed vector space, that agrees with the weak-$*$ topology.
-We will use the sufficient conditions in Rieffel's theorem to produce $p$-quantum compact metrics on $L^p$ UHF-algebras, so we recall, for the reader's benefit, Rieffel's setting below.
-Rieffel's data consists of \begin{enumerate}[label=(\subscript{R}{{\arabic*}})] \item A normed space $B$, with norm $\| - \|_B$, over either $\C$ or $\R$. \item A subspace $\mathcal{L}$ of $B$, not necessarily closed. \item A seminorm $L$ on $\mathcal{L}$. \item A continuous (for $\|-\|_B$) linear functional, $\varphi$, on $\mathcal{N} = \{a \in \mathcal{L} : L(a) = 0\}$ with $\| \varphi \|= 1$.
+M.\ A.\ Rieffel gives in \cite[Theorem 1.8]{R98} necessary and sufficient conditions to define a metric $\op{d}_S$ on a set $S \subseteq B'$ (where $B$ is simply a normed vector space) such that the $\op{d}_S$-topology agrees with the weak-$*$ topology that $S$ inherits from $B'$.
+We will use the sufficient conditions in \cite[Theorem 1.8]{R98} to produce $p$-quantum compact metrics on $L^p$ UHF-algebras, so we recall, for the reader's benefit, M.\ A.\ Rieffel's setting below.
+The data consists of \begin{enumerate}[label=(\subscript{R}{{\arabic*}})] \item A normed space $B$, with norm $\| - \|_B$, over either $\C$ or $\R$. \item A subspace $\mathcal{L}$ of $B$, not necessarily closed. \item A seminorm $L$ on $\mathcal{L}$. \item A continuous (for $\|-\|_B$) linear functional, $\varphi$, on $\mathcal{N} = \{a \in \mathcal{L} : L(a) = 0\}$ with $\| \varphi \|= 1$.
 In particular, we require $\mathcal{N} \neq \{0\}$. \item Let $B'=\Li(B,\C)$ and set

 Thus $S$ is a norm-closed, bounded, convex subset of $B'$, and so is weak-$*$ compact.
 We ask that $\mathcal{L}$ separate the points of $S$.
 This means that given distinct $\omega, \psi \in S$ there is a $b \in \mathcal{L}$ such that $\omega(b) \neq \psi(b)$. \end{enumerate} With the data in \ref{R1}-\ref{R5}, we define a function $\op{d}_S \colon S \times S \to \R_{\geq 0} \cup \infty$, by the formula